Tort law in Australia: Overview

-Tort decisions in other jurisdictions continue to have influence on Australia's courts, and are commonly referred to for comparative law purposes.
-The High Court has stated that it is 'inevitable and desirable that the courts of this country will continue to obtain assistance and guidance from the learning and reasoning of other great common law courts'.
+Developments in Australian Tort law are most powerfully driven by the High Court of Australia.
+In doing so, the High court frequently refers to other apex courts around the world for comparative law purposes.
+It has said that it is 'inevitable and desirable that the courts of this country will continue to obtain assistance and guidance from the learning and reasoning of other great common law courts'.